digitallyinduced/haskell-ux/README.md

 Reported to GHC via https://gitlab.haskell.org/ghc/ghc/-/issues/19096

-### Haskell UX Improvement: 2

 <details>
   <summary>
-        <strong>The let-expression is only indented 4 spaces from the do-statement, but it needs to be indented 8 spaces</strong>
+        <strong>HUX2: The let-expression is only indented 4 spaces from the do-statement, but it needs to be indented 8 spaces</strong>
   </summary>

 **Details:**